 Leigh Anne Baker, MS, CCC-SLP, BCS-S

-Leigh Anne Baker is a speech-language pathologist who graduated from Purdue University and has over a decade of experience working with patients who have tracheostomy tubes, requiring mechanical ventilation in the LTAC setting.
+Leigh Anne Baker is a speech-language pathologist who graduated from Purdue University and has over a decade of experience working with patients following tracheostomy, who require mechanical ventilation and are in the LTAC setting.
 She has presented at the local, university, and state levels on evaluation and treatment of patients with communication and swallowing disorders, including those with tracheostomy and mechanical ventilation.
-Leigh Anne is a Board Certified Specialist in Swallowing and Swallowing Disorders.
-She is currently the Director of Clinical Education for the Speech, Language & Hearing Clinic at Southern University and a Clinical Consultant for Passy Muir.
+Leigh Anne was a Board Certified Specialist in Swallowing and Swallowing Disorders from 2012-2017.
+She is a Clinical Consultant for Passy Muir.